 Solar ITC Step Down Explained

-Solar PV system owners will have until the end of 2019 to qualify for the 30% Solar Investment Tax Credit (ITC) before it begins to step down.
+Solar PV system owners will have until the end of 2020 to qualify for the 26% Solar Investment Tax Credit (ITC) before it steps down again.

 The ITC has proven to be the most influential and important Federal policy to incentivize the solar industry’s growth since its introduction.
 Now that the tax credit is going to step down it is going to shake up the industry a bit.
 Despite the inevitable step down, the solar industry is positioned to continue its growth trajectory.